 How To Book:

-Programmes are available in Brighton, Hounslow and Richmond for young people aged 16-25.
+Programmes are available in Brighton and Hounslow for young people aged 16-25.

 Please complete our Online Booking Form.

 Your place will only be confirmed when the booking form has been received.
 Thank you.

 Available for young people aged 16 to 25 who live in or around Brighton.

 The Wild Mind Project is very grateful to The National Lottery Local Connection Fund and Sussex Community Foundation for providing funding for the programmes.

 Dates: from Sunday 6th March to Sun 20th March 2022 from 10.30am to 12.30pm.

 Location: Centre for Ecotherapy, Stanmer Park, Brighton (78 bus).